norton120/kimball_dbt/documentation/data_profiles_and_screens.md

 ### Local Python server for ~/DW2/data_profiles
 * `python -m SimpleHTTPServer 8000`
-* Open up your web browser and view available profiles.
+* Open up your web browser and enter http://localhost:8000/ to view available profiles.
+(Use Ctrl + c to quit.)

 ## Screens